dillip285/ai-test-generator/README.md

 Support
 If you encounter any issues or have questions, please file an issue on the GitHub repository.

+## Releasing a New Version

+To release a new version:

+1. Update the CHANGELOG.md with the new version and its changes.
+2. Commit all changes and push to the main branch.
+3. Create and push a new tag with the version number:

 Happy testing with AI Test Generator! 🚀🤖